ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***adjustRefDatasetsSizes*** - optional phase, if reference dataset files exist with the extension '.adjustablettl', then for each, a new .ttl file is created with adjusted size depending on the selected size of data to be generated (parameter 'datasetSize' in test.properties file).
   * ***loadReferenceDatasets*** - populate the RDF database with required reference data (from reference knowledge).
 It can be done manually by uploading all .ttl files located at : /data/datasets
   * ***generateCreativeWorks*** - generate the data used for benchmarking.
 Data is saved to files of defined size (*generatedTriplesPerFile*) and total number of triples (*datasetSize*)
+  * ***generateQuerySubstitutionParameters*** - Controls generation of query substitution parameters which later can be used during the warmup and benchmark phases.
+For each query a substitution parameters file is created and saved into 'creativeWorksPath' location.
+If no files are found at that location, queries executed during warmup and benchmark phases are randomly generated.
   * ***loadCreativeWorks*** - load generated data from previous phase into RDF database.
 Optional phase, verified from N-Quads serialization format
   * ***warmUp*** - runs the aggregation agents for *warmupPeriodSeconds* seconds, results are not collected
   * ***runBenchmark*** - runs the benchmark for *benchmarkRunPeriodSeconds* seconds, results are collected.
 Editorial and aggregation agents are run simultaneously.